Ronny Douek

 Ronny Douek (רוני דואק; born 1958 in Haifa) is an Israeli businessman, investor, and philanthropist.
-He has founded multiple social entrepreneurial and non-profit ventures, including Zionism 2000, Sheatufim and Uru, and has served as chairman of the Israel Anti-Drug Authority He is the recipient of the 2025 Israel Prize for Lifetime Achievement – a special contribution to society and the state.
+He has founded multiple social entrepreneurial and non-profit ventures, including Zionism 2000, Sheatufim and Uru, and has served as chairman of the Israel Anti-Drug Authority.

-Biography

-Ronny Douek has five children, four of them from his marriage to Evelyn, from whom he separated in 2003, and one child from actress Yael Abecassis, with whom he lived for several years prior to their separation.

 Social activism

 In 1990, Douek founded Ach-Shav, an association which worked with new immigrants from the former Soviet Union and Ethiopia.
 Ach-Shav established community centers at the caravan sites that provided provisional housing for the new immigrants.
 In 1994, he founded "Alter-Nativ", a national initiative for fighting substance abuse, which was later adopted by the Israel Anti-Drug Authority and became its flagship program for prevention of substance abuse by youth.
 By 2004, over 300 thousand teenagers participated in Alter-Nativ workshops in hundreds of schools and other educational settings across Israel.

 In 1995, Douek and a group of friends founded Zionism 2000, which develops social betterment projects.
 In 1998, it established ALEH, Hebrew acronym for "Business for the Community", which helps business entities become engaged with the community in a professional manner.
-ALEH volunteers support Israeli and international corporations in partnerships with the third and public sectors with a vision of creating a more just and balanced society.
-ALEH also works with at-risk youth to encourage business entrepreneurial spirit as part of the "Business Making" project.

-Douek and partners from Zionism 2000, the Rashi Foundation, JFNA and the Gandyr Foundation established Sheatufim.
-In 2011, the center was joined by the Haruv Institute, and in 2013 Marius Nacht joined the center's board.
-Sheatufim is an information and knowledge center for civil society communities, including third sector organizations, philanthropy, social partnerships and civic ventures.
-It works to reinforce civic society through the development of social administration, encouraging private philanthropy and promoting inter-sectoral discourse.
-Sheatufim provides the infrastructure for holding roundtable discussions of social-national issues according to the principles of sharing, equality and transparency.
-In philanthropy, Sheatufim encourages social engagement and donations from wealthy Israelis out of a philosophy of responsible social investment.
-To this end, learning and consulting meetings are held with donors.

-In 2008 Douek was one of torch-lighters at the torch-lighting ceremony] on Mount Herzl in Jerusalem to open the Israel's 60th Independence Day anniversary celebrations.
+In 2008 Douek was one of torch-lighters at the torch-lighting ceremony on Mount Herzl in Jerusalem to open the Israel's 60th Independence Day anniversary celebrations.

-In 2025, Douek was awarded the Israel Prize for Lifetime Achievement in recognition of his decades-long commitment to social action in Israel.
-His efforts have included founding and leading initiatives that promote social equality, support vulnerable communities, and provide psychological aid to children affected by conflict.